microsoft/vscode-docs/docs/languages/json.md

 # JSON

 JSON is a data format that is common in configuration files like `package.json` or `project.json`.
 We also use it extensively in VS Code for our configuration files.
-When opening a file that ends with `.json`, VS Code provides the following set of features that make it simpler to write or modify the file's content.
+When opening a file that ends with `.json`, VS Code provides features out of the box to make it simpler to write or modify the file's content.
+In addition, you can install an extension for greater functionality.

+<div class="marketplace-extensions-json"></div>

+> Tip: The extensions shown above are dynamically queried.
+Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## JSON Comments